 Our Professional Staff

 Dr. Pal presented her research papers in several academic seminars and workshops at Clemson University (2008-12) and at the University of Alabama in Huntsville (2012-13).
-Her work was also recently published in Surgical Technology International.
+Her work was also published in Surgical Technology International.
+Her study on savings estimation of Accountable Care Organization was cited by a MEDPAC report (Assessing the Medicare Shared Savings Program’s effect on Medicare spending, June 2019).
 She is also a referee of Contemporary Economic Policy, a peer-reviewed academic journal of economics.